Cautious Optimism: A Meta-Algorithm for Near-Constant Regret in General Games

+Finally, we show that Cautious Optimism extends naturally to the general class of convex games, and when instantiated with the $\ell_{p^*}$ norm, attains $O(n \log^2 d \log T)$ regret, replacing the linear dependence on $d$ in the previous state-of-the-art, \LRLOFTRL~\citep{farina2022near}, with a $\log^2 d$ factor in this broad setting.

+At the technical level, we conceptualize the idea of learning-rate control for no-regret learning and formalize it to design optimization algorithms for learning-rate control, resulting in \ours, a computationally efficient algorithm.
+The concept of dynamic learning rates has the potential to be beneficial in other areas involving regret minimization, particularly in multi-agent settings.

-At the technical level, we introduce a relaxed notion of Lipschitz continuity, termed \emph{intrinsic Lipschitzness}, which quantifies changes in the regularizer value through its \emph{Bregman divergence}. \ours applies to any \FTRL algorithm with an \emph{intrinsically Lipschitz} regularizer.
+Moreover, we introduce a relaxed notion of Lipschitz continuity, termed \emph{intrinsic Lipschitzness}, which quantifies changes in the regularizer value through its \emph{Bregman divergence}. \ours applies to any \FTRL algorithm with an \emph{intrinsically Lipschitz} regularizer.
 As we will demonstrate, intrinsic Lipschitzness is a mild condition, satisfied by a broad class of regularizers, including all Lipschitz continuous regularizers.